yyyaaan/yCrawl/README.md

 ## Deployment and other concepts

 - In worker, minimal packages are used.
 For example, GCP operations are hand to gsutil command line.
 AUTHKEY is managed by Cloud Secret Manager, and registered to system environment dynamically.

+### Web Interface Deployment

+GAE has only a portion of services available. `main2` is an extension to `main`, where more localized services are included.
+Local version is to be deployed by `gunicorn`.
+The file `.gcloudignore` exclude the local versions and relevant code to be deployed in GAE.

+Note that GAE does not send any message.

 ### Worker Deployment
 - Configure availability, meta-data and API access during creation